CedarGroveStudios/CircuitPython_PaletteFader/README.rst

 .. code-block:: py

-    # For CircuitPython versions without ulab (such as the MatrixPortal)
+    # For CircuitPython distributions without ulab (such as the MatrixPortal)
     from cedargrove_palettefader.palettefader import PaletteFader

     # Instantiate PaletteFader